janjiralakirankumar/DevOpsEssentials/README.md

 4. Complete aws configure step

-### a smoke test to check if your credentials are valid
+### Once Configured do a smoke test to check if your credentials are valid
 ```
 aws s3 ls
 ```